What are the benefits of the Local Buying Program for Suppliers?

 RFQ is the preferred method of communicating Work Instructions as it gives more opportunities to suppliers who may be able to meet the scope of the work required.

 How are work opportunities (Work Instructions) communicated to Suppliers?

-C-Res will review Supplier quotes against the scope of the Work Instruction and recommend suitable Suppliers to the LBP User (including product or service quality, supply capabilities, goods/service availability and delivery).
-The final decision rests with the LBP User.
+C-Res will review supplier quotes against the scope of the Work Instruction and recommend suitable suppliers to the buyer (including product or service quality, supply capabilities, goods/service availability and delivery).
+The final decision rests with the buyer.

 Who am I competing against?